Harmonious Society: New interpretation

-Hu Jintao visited the US in early 2011, two years before he stepped down as the General Secretary of the Communist Party (the paramount leader).
+Hu Jintao visited the US in early 2011, two years before he stepped down as the CCP general secretary.
 One of the key messages of his visit was the idea of peace and cooperation: "China and the United States have major influence in international affairs and shoulder important responsibilities in upholding world peace and promoting common development."
 In addition to attending state dinners, President Hu visited the US-China Business Council, a Chinese-owned auto parts plant in Ohio, and Walter Payton College Preparatory High School in Chicago/Confucius Institute of Chicago.
 When asked about the differences between the US and China at Walter Payton Prep, Hu Jintao responded, "China and the US have different histories, culture, social systems and levels of development, but their peoples are peace-loving and in pursuit of growth.
 I hope that the friendship between our two nations will last forever."

 With few agendas at hand before his retirement, Hu Jintao brought to America a concept of harmony that is based on peace, cooperation and "soft power" exchanges.

 In addition to the utilization of soft power, the Chinese leader used the concept of "Shadow of the Future": At the high school, Hu Jintao told the students, "The young are the future of a nation and the hopes of the world.
 The prospects of China-US relations are in the hands of the young people of the two countries."

 The United States has a tough stance on the rise of China.
 The appropriateness of such a tough stance is debated given the political environment at the time of American elections.
 During Hu's visit, President Barack Obama assured China that the US is reasserting its influence in East Asia and in the Pacific Ocean.
-Indeed, the US has increased its military and political presence in the Pacific through its military deployment in Australia and its diplomatic/military pressure on the sovereignty disputes in the South China Sea in early 2012.
+Indeed, the US has increased its military and political presence in the Pacific through its military deployment in Australia and its diplomatic/military pressure on the territorial disputes in the South China Sea in early 2012.

-The administration of Hu's successor, Xi Jinping, has used the phrase "harmonious society" less frequently.
-It was mentioned only once in the resolutions passed by the 3rd Plenary Session of the 18th Central Committee.